 Booming Milford's Gold Find.
 Lincoln dispatch: Owen Prentiss, an attorney from Cripple Creek, Colo., was in Milford today looking over the alleged gold fields.
 He represents a number of Colorado capitalists.
-He says that if he finds anything to justify the belief that there is gold in this dis-trict there will be plenty of capital forthcoming to work the mines.
+He says that if he finds anything to justify the belief that there is gold in this district there will be plenty of capital forthcoming to work the mines.
 Today David Nefsky went out to his property to commence operations with a drill.
 Grocer Taylor, who recently made the \$12,000 investment, is preparing to do the same.
-Arrangements were made with the railroad to stop the train to-day and allow the Lincoin delegation to the Milford soldiers' home dedication to inspect the "gold fields."
+Arrangements were made with the railroad to stop the train today and allow the Lincoln delegation to the Milford soldiers' home dedication to inspect the "gold fields."

 Suggestions to Teachers.
 State Superintendent Corbett commends to the careful attention of all persons interested in educational matters a circular on the subject of Library day.
-For Nebraska public schools Library day has been set for Monday.
-October 21.
-A suggestion is made for the teachers: "One of the ways is to prepare a program in which teacher, children and some of the patrons take part Another is a program in which every family represented in the school pre-sents a story, an essay, a recitation, a declamation, or something for the entertainment of the people of the com-munity who are invited for the evening.
-A third is for the teacher to prepare a talk or lecture on the books selected for the pupils' reading course by the Reading Circle board and give this on the evening of Library day to as many old and young, as can be in-duced to come.
+For Nebraska public schools Library day has been set for Monday. the teachers:

+"One of the ways is to prepare a and some of the patrons take part.
+Another is a program in which every family represented in the school presents a story, an essay, a recitation, a declamation, or something for the entertainment of the people of the community who are invited for the evening.
+A third is for the teacher to prepare a talk or lecture on the books as many old and young, as can be induced to come.
 A fourth plan is to give out five or six of the Pupils' Reading circle books to a number of the most earnest and intelligent men and women (one to each) in the district on educational matters and ask each to make an eight or ten minute talk on 'What I found in the book for children.'
-These talks with music by the dren.'
 These talks with music by the school, or by some of the people of the community, in connection with the talk of the teacher, would form a pleasant and profitable evening.
-Ask the school authorities to buy a part or all of the set selected by the Reading Circle board for the pupils, as the needs of the school and the ability of the district may demand." trict may demand."
+Ask the school authorities to buy a part or all of the school and the ability of the district may demand.

 Wanted for Seventeen Years.

-Sheriff J. P. Wetherford of Oskaloosa.
-Kan, was in Lincoln last week to procure requisition papers for Jim Daugherty, who is wanted in the Sunflower state for assisting in robbing bank at Nortonville, Kan., 1882.
+Sheriff J. P. Wetherford of Oskaloosa, Kan., was in Lincoln last week to procure requisition papers for Jim Daugherty, who is wanted in the Sunflower state for assisting in robbing a bank at Nortonville, Kan., in 1882.
 Governor Holcomb granted the papers, and the sheriff left yesterday afternoon for Falls City, Neb., where he has located Daugherty.

-The crime for which Daugherty is wanted was committed by him, Poke Wells and another pal.
-Wells was shot dead by a watchman.
-Daugherty and his other pal were captured.
-While in jail Daugherty got possession of two revolvers with which he held up the jailor and made his escape.

-Since that time the officers have been following him to get the \$2,000 reward offered for his apprehension.
+The crime for which Daugherty is wanted was committed by him, Poke jailor and made his escape.
+Since that time the officers have been | Savior. following him to get the \$2,000 reward offered for his apprehension.
 He was located in Kansas City once, but he got wind of the pursuit and escaped before the officers could land him.
 He was tracked to Falls City by Sheriff Wetherford.
 Daugherty is a desperate criminal, and the sheriff expected trouble in arresting him.